Pros / The average fees Pacific Debt Inc. charges for service are lower than average, ranging between 15 percent and 22 percent of your enrolled debt.

 Begin working with Pacific Debt Inc. by filling out the online form on the company homepage.
 Simply provide how much debt you have, what types of debt you have and which state you live in to see if you qualify for a consultation with Pacific Debt Inc. Based on this information, a personal debt specialist will contact you to discuss your finances and consolidation options.

-Fees for consolidation loans range between 15 and 22 percent of your total debt; these numbers are on the low end of fees for the lineup.
+Fees for consolidation range between 15 and 22 percent of your total debt; these numbers are on the low end of fees for the lineup and compare well with New Era and Debtmerica.
 Average savings after fees is 30 percent, which is about average when compared to other services on the lineup.

 To be eligible to work with Pacific Debt Inc., you need $10,000 in unsecured debts, including medical bills, credit cards, other lines of credit and bills that have been sent to collections.
 Certain debts, like payday loans and student loans, are not eligible for consolidation, though make sure to check with a debt specialist.
 The amount of debt you need to owe to work with this service may vary depending on where you live.